 A. If budget is a concern, dental bonding is an affordable and viable option.
 Since we place and harden bonding material in our office, there is no need for participation from the dental lab.
 This makes the process more cost-effective than getting dental veneers or crowns.
 If you are weighing your options between the three, let us know.
 We can give you a breakdown of what each procedure will cost.
 For more information, call 810-515-7083 and schedule a consultation.

 A. A Restorative bonding procedure is durable, natural-looking, and effective.
 There is no set timeframe for how long the resin will last.
 It can last for several decades or several years.
 Taking care of your teeth will help to increase its longevity.
 Be sure to brush with a soft or electronic toothbrush, so you do not risk eroding your teeth and your restoration.
 You need to also avoid eating food that is too acidic, while also avoiding any activities that can break or chip your teeth.
 While bonding material is strong and durable, it is not as strong as a dental crown can be.
 If you are looking for a longer lasting restoration, then you may want to consider that option as well.

-Check out what others are saying about our dental services on Yelp: Dental Bonding Grand Blanc
+Check out what others are saying about our dental services on Google: Dental Bonding Grand Blanc